ebkalderon/ukama-coding-assignment/README.md

 * This service will be queried by multiple clients at once and may require some form of async concurrency in order to scale efficiently without relying too heavily on OS threads.
-* Containers will be referenced by their name/tag pair, as per the design document, meaning only one unique instance of this combination can be created at any given time.
+* Containers will be referenced by their name/tag pair, as per the Google Doc, meaning only one unique instance of this combination can be created at any given time.
-* Containers will not persist in between individual runs of the application.
+* Containers will _not_ persist in between individual runs of the application.

 ## Possible improvements